 Latest Updates

-For the latest NAR updates and resources on the proposed settlement agreement, please visit: www.nar.realtor/the-facts.
+For the latest NAR updates and resources on the settlement agreement, please visit: www.nar.realtor/the-facts.

 • • • • •